Asana/asana2sql/README.md

 ## Prerequisites

 asana2sql uses [PyODBC](https://github.com/mkleehammer/pyodbc) for database
-connectivity in order to maximize portabitlity across databases.
+connectivity in order to maximize portability across databases.
 To get started with asana2sql, you may want to use SQLite as a testing database.
 The steps to getting up and running on, for example, MacOS X are: